 If you don’t want any other services, CenturyLink offers two Internet-only plans.
 Your choices here are CenturyLink Internet up to 100 Mbps or CenturyLink Fiber Internet.
 The fiber plan uses fiber optic cables to send signals.
 These signals travel faster than copper cable signals.

 The difference between the two plans comes out to $16/mo.
 Fiber is the more expensive option at $65/mo.
-Even though it’s a little more expensive, what you get for the negligible increase in price is a huge increase in Mbps speed.
+Even though it’s a little more expensive, what you get for the small increase in price is a huge increase in Mbps speed.
 That’s why the CenturyLink Fiber Internet service is our pick.